Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-87-waves-on-the-horizon.md

 ***Ian “Death-Eye” Wilde***

 Head pounding.
 Wicked daystar sending its devil-fire through the gap in the curtain to spear his retinas.
 Mouth as dry as a teabag.
-He groaned, stretched, found he was pressed against someone who felt almost burningly hot---
+He groaned, stretched, found he was pressed against someone who felt almost burningly ho-

 An arm bigger than his fucking *waist* came around his chest and a far bigger leg around his hips.
 A *crushing* hug next, and a deep voice grumbled, “Mmmpf…c’mon, I wanna sleep…”